-The Group recognises a loss allowance for expected credit losses on investments in debt instruments that are measured at amortised cost.
+The Group recognises a loss allowance for expected credit losses on investments in debt instruments that are measured at amortised cost (including cash and cash equivalents, accounts and other receivables, deposits and prepayments, trust bank balances held on behalf of clients, and deposit with maturities over 3 months when acquired).
 Expected credit losses ("ECLs") are a probability-weighted estimate of credit losses, which are measured as the present value of the difference between the cash flows that are due to the Group in accordance with the contract and the cash flows that the Group expects to receive (i.e. expected cash shortfalls).
 The expected cash shortfalls are discounted at the effective interest rate of the financial assets.
 The amount of ECLs is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.